 The Office of Equal Opportunity and Diversity (OEOD) is a neutral office charged with coordinating the University's compliance with federal and state laws and University policies and procedures related to discrimination, harassment, and sexual offenses.
-Part of that responsibility includes responding to both formal and informal complaints of discrimination based on race, color, national origin, religion, sex, gender, gender identity, gender expression, pregnancy, physical or mental disability, medical condition (cancer-related or genetic characteristics), genetic information (including family medical history), ancestry, marital status, age, sexual orientation, citizenship, or service in the uniformed services, including sexual harassment, sexual offense, and retaliation related to complaints of discrimination, harassment, and sexual offense.
+Part of that responsibility includes responding to both formal and informal complaints of discrimination based on race, color, national origin, religion, sex, gender, gender expression, gender identity, gender transition status, pregnancy, physical or mental disability, medical condition (cancer-related or genetic characteristics), genetic information (including family medical history), ancestry, marital status, age, sexual orientation, citizenship, or service in the uniformed services, including sexual harassment, sexual offense, and retaliation related to complaints of discrimination, harassment, and sexual offense.